Mahas1/CoviWeatherInfo/README.md

 - Any jailbroken version of iOS or iPadOS that has the Python Cydia Tweak installed, and can connect to the internet.
 - Python 3.7+ is recommended
 - This software will be tested on an iPad4,1 (iPad Air1) running iOS 12.5, jailbroken using unc0ver.
+- UPDATE: This will not be tested on iOS, because yes.

 # Project Description